 Seeing someone go through an eating disorder can be devastating.
 There are many different types of eating disorders such as bulimia, binge eating, and anorexia.
-Theres good news however, eating disorder treatment in South Florida is a viable option.
-The Delray Center for Healing offers programs to deal with these horrible eating disorders.
+There’s good news however, eating disorder treatment in South Florida is a viable option.
+The Delray Center for Healing offers outpatient eating disorder treatment to deal with these horrible eating disorders.

 A common type of eating disorder is bulimia nervosa.
-Bulimia is defined as a process in which a person will consume a lot of usually high caloric foods, and then purge them afterwards so they don’t gain weight.
-Purging can be done in many ways including self induced vomiting, but also by abusing laxatives.
+Bulimia is a condition in which a person will consume a lot of usually high caloric foods and then purge them afterward so they don’t gain weight.
+Purging can be done in many ways including self-induced vomiting, but also by abusing laxatives.
 Laxative abuse can lead to intestinal paralysis, renal failure, and pancreatitis.

 Another common type of eating disorder is anorexia nervosa.
-Anorexia is caused by having a distorted body image.
+The cause of anorexia is a distortion in body image.
 The person has an intense fear of gaining weight.
-People who are diagnosed anorexic would go through great lengths to not gain weight and destroy their health to stay skinny.
+People with an anorexia diagnosis would go through great lengths to not gain weight and destroy their health to stay skinny.
 Their self-esteem is based entirely on how much they weigh and how thin they are, and to achieve happiness is through weight loss.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.